-John 6:44 For no one can come to me unless the Father who sent me draws them to Me, and at the last day I will raise them up.1 NLT
+No one can come to me unless the Father who sent me draws him; and I will raise him up on the last day.

 I love to have the opportunity to tell others about Jesus.
 As believers, it is so important to share our story of redemption.